md-cs-student-unipi/Advanced-Programming/09-Scripting-languages-Python.md

 Generators are functions that returns data with the `yield` statement.
 Each time the `next()` is called the generator resumes where it left-off, keeping all the data values and remembering which statements were already executed.
 The `__iter__()` and `next()` methods are created automatically.
 Indeed, a function is an object (of class function), and hence can have methods.

 ### Classes
-Classes in Pyhton are like structs in C: contains attributes (functions are object, so attribute too).
+Classes in Python are like structs in C: contains attributes (functions are object, so attribute too).
 For that reason we cannot have function overloading (same function with different number of args) since we will have more than one attribute with the same name.

 #### Class inheritance
 Python support multiple inheritance: `class SubClass(Super1, ..., SuperN):`.